 Car Care Tips for Travel Nurses

 As a travel nurse, you depend heavily on your vehicle.
-Whether it’s a frigid winter start following a night shift or a cross-country trip in just a few days, you rely on safe transportation to see you through your journey.
+Whether it’s a frigid winter start following a night shift or a cross-country trip in just a few days, you rely on safe transportation.
 But even the most dependable vehicles need regular care and maintenance to stay at the top of their game.
 Follow the tips below to keep your car in good working order.

 Basic Auto Maintenance